Install the Azure AD Connect provisioning agent

-- Open Services by going to it or by selecting Start > Run > Services.msc.
+- Open Services either by navigating to it or by going to Start/Run/Services.msc.

-- Under Services, make sure Microsoft Azure AD Connect Agent Updater and Microsoft Azure AD Connect Provisioning Agent are present.
-Also, ensure the status is Running.
+- Under Services, make sure that Microsoft Azure AD Connect Agent Updater and Microsoft Azure AD Connect Provisioning Agent are present and the status is Running.

-The agent has been installed, but it must be configured and enabled before it will start synchronizing users.
+After you've installed the agent, you must configure and enable it before it will start synchronizing users.
 To configure a new agent, see Create a new configuration for Azure AD Connect cloud sync.

 Enable password writeback in Azure AD Connect cloud sync

-To use password writeback and enable the self-service password reset (SSPR) service to detect the cloud sync agent, you need to use the
+To use password writeback and enable the self-service password reset (SSPR) service to detect the cloud sync agent, use the

 Import-Module "C:\\Program Files\\Microsoft Azure AD Connect Provisioning Agent\\Microsoft.CloudSync.Powershell.dll" Set-AADCloudSyncPasswordWritebackConfiguration -Enable $true -Credential $(Get-Credential)

-For more information on using password writeback with Azure AD Connect cloud sync, see Tutorial: Enable cloud sync self-service password reset writeback to an on-premises environment (preview).
+For more information about using password writeback with Azure AD Connect cloud sync, see Tutorial: Enable cloud sync self-service password reset writeback to an on-premises environment (preview).

-By default, the Azure Active Directory (Azure AD) Connect provisioning agent installs against the default Azure cloud environment.
-If you are installing the agent for US government use, make this change in step 7 of the preceding installation procedure:
+By default, the Azure AD Connect provisioning agent is installed in the default Azure environment.
+If you're installing the agent for US government use, make this change in step 7 of the preceding installation procedure:

-- In step #7 above, instead of click Open file, go to start run and navigate to the AADConnectProvisioningAgentSetup.exe file.
-In the run box, after the executable, enter ENVIRONMENTNAME=AzureUSGovernment and click Ok.
+Instead of selecting Open file, select Start > Run, and then go to the AADConnectProvisioningAgentSetup.exe file.
+In the Run box, after the executable, enter ENVIRONMENTNAME=AzureUSGovernment, and then select OK.

 Password hash synchronization and FIPS with cloud sync

-If your server has been locked down according to Federal Information Processing Standard (FIPS), then MD5 is disabled.
+If your server has been locked down according to the Federal Information Processing Standard (FIPS), MD5 (message-digest algorithm 5) is disabled.

-To enable MD5 for password hash synchronization, perform the following steps:
+To enable MD5 for password hash synchronization, do the following:

 - Go to %programfiles%\Microsoft Azure AD Connect Provisioning Agent.